Etejerina/a-walk-in-python/day_5.md

 ### Generators

-A Generator or generator function is a kind of function that creates a lazy iterartor.
+A Generator or generator function is a kind of function that creates a lazy iterator.
 These are objects that you can loop over like a *list*.
 However, unlike lists, lazy iterators do not store their contents in memory.

 Let's see something first...